lit/lit/docs/_guide/06-concepts.md

 `render()` takes a `TemplateResult` and renders it to a DOM container.
 On the initial render it clones the template, then walks it using the remembered placeholder positions, to create `Part` objects.

-A `Part` is a "hole" in the DOM where values can be injected. lit-html includes two type of parts by default: `NodePart` and `AttributePart`, which let you set text content and attribute values respectively.
-The `Part`s, container, and template they were created from are grouped together in an object called a `TemplateInstance`.
+A `Part` is a "hole" in the DOM where values can be injected. lit-html has subclasses of `Part` for each type of binding: `NodePart` for text content bindings, `AttributePart` for attribute bindings, and so on.
+The `Part` objects, container, and the template they were created from are grouped together in an object called a `TemplateInstance`.

 ## Thinking Functionally

 lit-html is ideal for use in a functional approach to describing UIs.
-If you think of UI as a function of data, commonly expressed as `UI = f(data)`, you can write lit-html templates that mirror this exactly:
+If you think of UI as a function of data, commonly expressed as `UI = f(data)`, you can write lit-html templates that mirrors this exactly:

 ```js
 let ui = (data) => html`...${data}...`;